digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 the same value for existing contracts.
 This means that the type of the key cannot change.

-For example, v2 can add a new field “alternative key” to the v2 IOU template, and use it instead of the default key when present.
+For example, v2 can add a new field "alternative key" to the v2 IOU template, and use it instead of the default key when present.

 .. code:: daml